Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_2/exercise_2_description.rst

 The position and velocity estimates therefore "drift" away from the true value as the uncertainty becomes larger and larger over time.
 This is called sensor drift and is a commonly observed phenomenon when working with accelerometers.

-Part 3 - Process Covariance Tuning and Performance Improvement (Bonus)
+Part 3 - Process Covariance Tuning (Bonus)
 ----------------------------------------------------------------------

-A variable parameter for the Kalman Filter is the Process Covariance (**Q**).
+A variable parameter of the Kalman Filter is the Process Covariance (**Q**).
 In our implementation, the process covariance is affected by the coefficient variable **self.q_tr**.
 This parameter describes the uncertainty associated with the classical Kalman Filter assumption that the drone undergoes motions with constant acceleration over a single prediction timestep.

 In simpler words: